Usnul/blog/content/post/speedscope.md

 ---

 <style>li + li { margin-top: 0 }</style>
 ![speedscope](/images/speedscope/hero.gif)

+*An edited version of this post was written for Mozilla Hacks: [Cross-language Performance Profile Exploration with speedscope](https://hacks.mozilla.org/2018/11/cross-language-performance-profile-exploration-with-speedscope/).*

 For the past 9 months, I've been working on speedscope: a fast, interactive, web-based viewer for large performance profiles.
 You can use it live at [www.speedscope.app](https://www.speedscope.app/), and read the code on GitHub at [jlfwong/speedscope](https://github.com/jlfwong/speedscope).